Science

 Teaching

-• Dr J Perkins - Head of Faculty, Physics
+- Dr J Perkins CPhys FRMS - Head of Faculty, Physics

-• Mrs L Stallard - Head of Biology
+- Mrs L Stallard - Head of Biology, QuEST research co-ordinator

-• Mr S Perks - Subject Leader, Physics
+- Mr S Perks - Head of Physics

-• Mrs J Wrigley - Laboratory Manager, JuniorSTEM Technician
+- Mrs J Wrigley - Laboratory Manager, Chemistry & JuniorSTEM Technician

 Faculty Introduction